Statistics: Bayesian statistics

+Bayesian methods have been aided by the increase in available computing power to compute the posterior probability using numerical approximation techniques like Markov Chain Monte Carlo.

 Exploratory data analysis

 Exploratory data analysis (EDA) is an approach to analyzing data sets to summarize their main characteristics, often with visual methods.
 A statistical model can be used or not, but primarily EDA is for seeing what the data can tell us beyond the formal modeling or hypothesis testing task.

 Mathematical statistics

 Mathematical statistics is the application of mathematics to statistics.
 Mathematical techniques used for this include mathematical analysis, linear algebra, stochastic analysis, differential equations, and measure-theoretic probability theory.
 All statistical analyses make use of at least some mathematics, and mathematical statistics can therefore be regarded as a fundamental component of general statistics.